HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 **Using ONNXSAM**
 1. _Use with regular SAM architecture_
 - Pros: much faster than when you use it in Advanced SAM
-- Cons: can only use one smart label per predictions, image size must be defined before generating the ONNX model, cannot label images with different size without running into issues
+- Cons: can only use one smart label per prediction, image size must be defined before generating the ONNX model, cannot label images with different sizes without running into issues

 # Setup